thingplus/thingplus.github.io/_drafts/2015-6-6-help_rule-en.md

   * Click <i class="fa fa-cog"></i> button on rule information page.
   * Edit detail condition of rule.
   * Edit name and description of rule.
-  * Edit method and parameter of each agent. 각 에이전트들의 메소드와 파라미터를 수정할 수 있습니다.
+  * Edit method and parameter of each agent.
 * **Remove rule**
   * Rule will not be recovred if remove.
 Create rule again for set.
   * Click <i class="fa fa-cog"></i> button on rule informatino page.